Politics of Finland: Administrative divisions

 Finland is divided into 313 democratically independent municipalities, which are grouped into 70 sub-regions.

-As the highest-level division, Finland is divided into 19 counties.
+As the highest-level division, Finland is divided into 19 regions.

 A municipality in Finland can choose to call itself either a "city" or "municipality".
 A municipality is governed by a municipal council (or a city council) elected by proportional representation once every four years.
 Democratic decision-making takes place on either the municipal or national level with few exceptions.

 Until 2009, the state organization was divided into six provinces.
 However, the provinces were abolished altogether in 2010.
 Today, state local presence on mainland Finland is provided by 6 regional state administrative agencies (aluehallintovirasto, avi), and 15 Centres for Economic Development, Transport and the Environment (elinkeino-, liikenne- ja ympäristökeskus, ely-keskus).
 Regional state administrative agencies have mostly law enforcement, rescue and judicial duties: police, fire and rescue, emergency readiness, basic services, environmental permits and enforcement and occupational health and safety protection.
-The Centres implement labor and industrial policy, provide employment and immigration services, and promote culture; maintain highways, other transport networks and infrastructure; and protect, monitor and manage the environment, land use and water resources.
+The centres implement labor and industrial policy, provide employment and immigration services, and promote culture; maintain highways, other transport networks and infrastructure; and protect, monitor and manage the environment, land use and water resources.

 Åland is located near the 60th parallel between Sweden and Finland.
-It enjoys local autonomy by virtue of an international convention of 1921, implemented most recently by the Act on Åland Self-Government of 1951.
+It enjoys local autonomy by virtue of an international convention of 1921, implemented most recently in 1951 by the Act on the Autonomy of Åland.
 The islands are further distinguished by the fact that they are entirely Swedish-speaking.
 Government is vested in the provincial council, which consists of 30 delegates elected directly by Åland's citizens.